3.2 Advisory Committees

 - External Members.
 A faculty member from another university (who is not an interinstitutional graduate faculty member) or a professional from industry or government with credentials comparable to those required for membership on the graduate faculty, may serve as an external member, in addition to the number of committee members normally required (four for doctoral degrees and three for master’s degrees).

 - Appointment.
 To appoint an external member, the DGP must submit a Graduate Advisory Committee Appointment Form for External Member/Technical Consultant along with the proposed external member’s curriculum vitae.

 - Responsibilities.
 External members will have full voting privileges and are expected to participate in the student’s preliminary and final examinations.
 They will also be consulted in the development of the student’s Plan of Graduate Work and will approve the thesis or dissertation.

 - Technical Consultants.
 A person from industry, a governmental agency, or a university may, upon recommendation of the committee and the DGP, serve as a technical consultant along with the required committee members.

 - Appointment.
-To appoint a technical consultant, a Graduate Advisory Committee Appointment Form for External Member/Technical Consultant must be submitted to the Graduate School, along with a statement describing the Technical Consultant’s potential contribution to the student’s research or project.
+To appoint a technical consultant, a Graduate Advisory Committee Appointment Form for External Member/Technical Consultant must be submitted to the Graduate School, along with the Technical Consultant’s curriculum vitae.

 - Responsibilities.
 Technical consultants serve in an advisory capacity to students in the conduct of research for their dissertation, thesis or master’s project.
 Technical consultants are expected to participate in the student’s preliminary and final examinations and may sign the thesis.
 However, they will not vote on the outcome of the examinations.